dcnguyen060899/data_5100_final_project/README.md

 MIT License - Copyright (c) 2025 Duy Nguyen

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details  - Copyright (c) 2025 Duy Nguyen
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is part of Duy Nguyen's academic portfolio for the MS Data Science program at Seattle University.
 While the code is open source under MIT License, **attribution is required** if you use or adapt this work.
 Please credit the original author and link back to this repository.